gituser-rk/Peppy/powersave.md

 At first I've implemeted the backlight PWM brightness feature.
 See ![brightness.md](brightness.md) This is great to reduce the brightness of the display during the night, especially because the radio is used as a bedside alarm clock.

-But - it does not reduce the amount of used energy that much (below 0.5 watts).
+But - it does not reduce the amount of used energy that much (max.
+1 Watt).

-Power usage is about 4.7 watts when the Peppy player is in screensaver mode (clock display) including display, amplifier (Innomaker RPI HiFi AMP HAT TAS5713 Amplifier Audio Module 25W) and Raspi Zero 2 W.
+Power usage is about 4.7 watts when the Peppy player is in screensaver mode (clock display) including display at 100% brightness, amplifier (Innomaker RPI HiFi AMP HAT TAS5713 Amplifier Audio Module 25W) and Raspi Zero 2 W.

 Way too much.